alanng10/View/Docue/Frame/a.md

 View frame has Index event.
 View frame IndexEvent maide set values in Index any list in Array any that is from param.

+View frame IndexEvent is overide to set index that is present when Index alpha button is press.